 What are the advantages of making a Rain Gauge?

-The advantage of making rain gauge are that they learn about the local weather patterns and the best time to sow a seed.
+The advantage of making rain gauges are that they learn about the local weather patterns and the best time to sow a seed.
 Also, kids learn about droughts and floods.
-This will give brief understanding of the environment and weather conditions.
+This will give a brief understanding of the environment and weather conditions.

 What are the items required for making a rain gauge?